abhishek-kumar-code/Redfish_Public/Specification.md

 ### Timestamp Management

-The SPMA Service should support a resource that contains the current service time.
+The Redfish Service should support a resource that contains the current service time.
 The property should be located in the "/redfish" resource, called
-"Time" and should be an SPMA compliant [time string](#datetime-values).
+"Time" and should be a Redfish compliant [time string](#datetime-values).

 ```json
 {